proophsoftware/event-machine/docs/tutorial/part_IV.md

 ```

 That's it.
-If you look into the Postgres DB now you should see a new table called `em_ds_building_projection_0_1_0`.
+If you look into the Postgres DB you should see a new table called `em_ds_building_projection_0_1_0`.
 And the table should contain one row with two columns `id` and `doc` with id being the buildingId and doc being the
 JSON representation of the `Building\State`.

-*Note: If you cannot see the table please check the troubleshooting section of event-machine-skeleton readme.*
+*Note: If you cannot see the table please check the troubleshooting section of event-machine-skeleton README.*

 You can learn more about projections in the docs.
 For now it is enough to know how to register them.
-Let's close the circle
+Let's complete the picture
 and query the projection table using GraphQL.

 ## Query, Resolver and Return Type